tetzank/qmenu_hud/README.md

 It was only tested under Awesome WM on Arch Linux with KDE applications.
 To enable it for KDE4 applications, install appmenu-qt.
 Set a global keyboard shortcut for qmenu_hud.
-Now you have to start the registrar dbus service.
-There are two ways of doing this: Run qmenu_registrar or use the kded module 'appmenu'. qmenu_registrar is recommended as the kded module crashes when you try to get the menu of a window which isn't exporting its menu.
+Now you have to start the registrar dbus service by executing qmenu_registrar.

 Just run qmenu_registrar before any gui application when starting up, e.g.
 .xinitrc: